-The compilation of the following list signposts industry guidance and external support for Performing Arts professionals in response to the ever-changing circumstances.
+PiPA has created a series of dedicated resources, alongside a compilation of industry guidance, external support and family friendly resources for Performing Arts professionals in response to the ever-changing circumstances.

 Please be aware that guidance and government advice is constantly being updated.
 The NHS provide public information about the virus and the latest advice on how to protect yourself.
 You can also read more about the government's response to the ongoing crisis, including eligibility for statutory support here.